-We are humbled to have Ruth Barry as a member of our Grain & Grape demo team.
+We are stoked to have Ruth Barry as a member of our Grain & Grape demo team.
 Ruth was recently featured in an article for La Trobe University:

 Have you ever sipped a home brew that just didn’t taste quite right?
 Or maybe you’ve bottled your own beer in your bedroom, only to have it explode?

 As many beer appreciators know, it’s easy to make really bad beer.
 But what if science can help?

 In a busy Brunswick warehouse, surrounded by glass fermenters that float with yeast, La Trobe Bachelor of Biological Sciences student Ruth Barry is testing the theory – with exceptional results.

 Ruth has been home brewing seriously for about five years.
 In 2017, she got a taste of success when she beat commercial brewers in a competition at Melbourne’s Good Beer Week.

 “I decided to make a spiced sour beer, using a strain of Lactobacillus plantarum that you can buy from Chemist Warehouse!
 I was inspired by techniques used to make quick soured beers and New England IPAs,” Ruth says.

 “The resulting beer smelt like fruit salad, with tangerine, mango, pineapple and citrus, and a clean acidity on the palate.
 And it was very, very drinkable!
 All six beers were judged by a panel, plus there was a people’s choice award, too.
 And my beer won both.”

 No more boring beers – wild yeasts and bacteria at work

 The search for unique beer flavours has inspired Ruth to push the boundaries of brewing.
 Instead of brewing with a single yeast strain, Ruth uses wild yeast and bacteria to add complexity to the taste.